A subsidiary of the University Medical Center Hamburg-Eppendorf

 Fokal-Therapie Team steht vor dem Gerät

-Focal treatment – targeted treatment of prostate carcinoma
+Focal therapy– targeted treatment of prostate cancer

 If the cancer has not spread throughout the entire prostate

-New and improved diagnostic techniques have made it possible to identify rare focal tumours at an early stage and treat them specifically.
+New and improved diagnostic techniques have made it possible to identify focal tumours at an early stage and treat them specifically.
 This means that we are now able to identify tumours confined to a single lesion (unifocal) or a single area, such as a lateral lobe.
-Tumours identified at a very early stage can also be treated with what is known as focal treatment.
+Tumours identified at a very early stage can also be treated with what is known as focal therapy.

 Martini-Klinik